riyann00b/mt-lab/Installation.md

 - Set the correct project name in place of `erpnext`.
 - For Docker Swarm add it as a [swarm-cronjob](https://github.com/crazy-max/swarm-cronjob)
 - Add it as a `CronJob` in case of Kubernetes cluster.

+# Restoring an ERPNext Backup

+Prerequisites

+    Your local Docker environment is running.
+    You have the complete set of backup files (database, public files, private files) saved locally.
+    You know the name of your ERPNext site (e.g., frontend).
+    You know the full filenames of your backups (e.g., YYYY-MM-DD-frontend-database.sql.gz).

+Step 1: Identify the Backend Container
+First, determine the exact name of your main ERPNext backend container.
+Run docker ps in your terminal: bash

+docker ps

+Use code with caution.
+From your configuration, the correct container name is frappe_docker-backend-1.
+Step 2: Copy Backup Files into the Container
+Use the docker cp command to transfer your local backup files into the container's sites directory.

+    Note: Ensure you are in the local directory containing your backup files when running these commands.
+Replace YYYY-MM-DD_HHMMSS with your actual timestamp.

+bash

+# Copy the database backup file
+docker cp YYYY-MM-DD_HHMMSS-frontend-database.sql.gz frappe_docker-backend-1:/home/frappe/frappe-bench/sites/database.sql.gz

+# Copy the public files TAR
+docker cp YYYY-MM-DD_HHMMSS-frontend-files.tar frappe_docker-backend-1:/home/frappe/frappe-bench/sites/public_files.tar

+# Copy the private files TAR
+docker cp YYYY-MM-DD_HHMMSS-frontend-private-files.tar frappe_docker-backend-1:/home/frappe/frappe-bench/sites/private_files.tar

+Use code with caution.
+(We rename the copied files to generic names like database.sql.gz and public_files.tar within the container for simplicity in the next step.)
+Step 3: Access the Container's Shell
+Open a command-line interface (shell) session inside the running backend container: bash

+docker exec -it frappe_docker-backend-1 /bin/bash

+Use code with caution.
+Step 4: Run the Restore Command
+Once inside the container's shell, navigate to the frappe-bench directory and execute the bench restore command: bash

+cd frappe-bench

+bench --site frontend --force restore database.sql.gz --with-public-files public_files.tar --with-private-files private_files.tar

+Use code with caution.
+Step 5: Finalize and Migrate
+After the restore process completes successfully, the administrator password for the restored site will be reset to admin.
+Run the migration command to ensure the database schema is up-to-date with your current code version: bash

+bench --site frontend migrate

+Use code with caution.
+You can now exit the container shell: bash

+exit

+Use code with caution.
+Step 6: Restart Docker Containers
+It is best practice to restart your services to ensure all changes are loaded correctly: bash

+docker-compose restart

+Use code with caution.
+Your ERPNext site should now be fully restored and accessible.
+You can log in with the username Administrator and the password admin.